genepattern/tfsites.AnnotateAndVisualizeTFSites/docs/v3/index.md

 ## Introduction

-`AnnotateAndVisualizeTfSites` annotates transcription factor binding sites across a DNA sequence.
+`VisualizeTfSitesOnSequences` annotates transcription factor binding sites across a DNA sequence.
 Multiple transcription factors can be analyzed.
 Each binding site is labeled with a unique binding site ID and its start and end position.
 If reference data is provided for a transcription factor, the affinity/score of this site will be labeled and the intensity of the binding site’s color will be proportional to the affinity/score.

 ## Methodology